MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

 **Stores** are a great mechanism for encouraging your players to purchase items. **Stores** work with any kind of virtual currency. **Stores** can also work with **Real Money** through an alternate set of **API** methods.

 - You can set up a single-item purchase with VC via [PurchaseItem](xref:titleid.playfabapi.com.client.playeritemmanagement.purchaseitem).
 - You can set up a multiple-item purchase with VC via the sequence: [StartPurchase](xref:titleid.playfabapi.com.client.playeritemmanagement.startpurchase), [PayForPurchase](xref:titleid.playfabapi.com.client.playeritemmanagement.payforpurchase), and [ConfirmPurchase](xref:titleid.playfabapi.com.client.playeritemmanagement.confirmpurchase).
-To perform real money purchases, consult our advanced tutorial [Non-Receipt Payment Processing](../economy/non-receipt-payment-processing.md).
+To perform real money purchases, consult our advanced tutorial [non-receipt payment processing](../economy/non-receipt-payment-processing.md).

-For advanced Store usage, see our [Custom Stores for Player Segments](../../commerce/stores/custom-stores-for-player-segments.md) tutorial.
+For advanced Store usage, see our [custom stores for Player Segments](../../commerce/stores/custom-stores-for-player-segments.md) tutorial.